shuheikurita/shuheikurita.github.io/_pages/students.md

 Our lab accepts a few students in each year, following Japanese semester (beginning from April and October) as 5-year doctoral (PhD) programs in [the informatics course](https://www.soken.ac.jp/en/admission/application_info/informatics/) of [SOKENDAI (The Graduate University for Advanced Studies, SOKENDAI)](https://www.soken.ac.jp/en/admission/), collaborated with [National Institute of Informatics (NII)](https://www.nii.ac.jp/graduate/en/).
 Master course students can join our lab as 3rd-year students in this 5-year doctoral (PhD)  program after their master course program.

-Shuhei Kurita can be a sub-superviser and supervise research topics related to our lab.
+Shuhei Kurita can be a sub-supervisor and supervise research topics related to our lab.
 If you are interested in our lab, please email me, including a brief explanation of your research interests and a CV (here any format is ok. please include your academic affiliations and careers).

-List of research theme: Language model applications, visual language model, vision language and action model, language and robotics, real-world understanding from language. (but not limited to these)
+List of research themes: Language model applications, visual language model, vision language and action model, language and robotics, real-world understanding from language, but not limited to these.

+Good chance to get paid as RA during studying.

 *